 Employees are made to believe by their employers that they can be let go at any time.
 However, certain laws have been established to protect employees who are terminated based on their specific inherent characteristics.
 Under the California Fair Employment and Housing Act (FEHA) and Title VII of the Civil Rights Act of 1964, an employer may not terminate an employee based on certain protected classes including: race, religion, national origin, gender, sexual orientation, disability, medical condition, pregnancy, or age.

 If you have been wrongfully terminated, you need to get legal assistance as soon as possible.
-At Walker Law, our wrongful termination attorneys can help you obtain the compensation that you deserve.
+At Walker Law, our San Diego wrongful termination attorneys can help you obtain the compensation that you deserve.
 If you live in the San Diego area, call Walker Law to obtain legal representation in order to pursue your claim.

 Wrongful termination refers to situations in which employees are fired or laid off for reasons that are prohibited by state or federal law or public policy.
 Both federal and state laws protect employees in the workplace from discrimination, harassment claims, and other acts that jeopardize equal treatment and employee safety.
 Employees are also protected by public policy; for example, you cannot be forced to break the law for the sake of your job or prevented from reporting violations of the law.